Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 -

-The national train operators who participate in the Eurail scheme have created a Eurail scheme management company, with a small marketing organisation based in Utrecht in the Netherlands to manage both the Eurail & Interrail schemes.
-The team in Utrecht run the official Eurail website www.eurail.com.
+The participating train operators have set up a small Eurail management company to manage both the Eurail & Interrail schemes, based in Utrecht in the Netherlands.
+They run the official Eurail website www.eurail.com.
 As it happens, I've been there to discuss scheme improvements with them, nice people!

 -

-You can choose a Eurail pass giving unlimited travel for various periods of time on the national rail networks of just one of the 33 participating countries (a one-country pass) or all 33 countries (a global pass).
+You can choose a pass giving unlimited travel for various periods of time on the national rail networks of all 33 participating countries (Eurail global pass) or just one of those countries (Eurail one-country pass).
 The different types of Eurail pass are explained here.

 -

-You need to pay a small fee for a seat reservation on many long-distance & high-speed trains and a larger fee for sleeping berths on overnight trains.
-The cost of reservations on specific routes is shown on the Eurail & Interrail reservations page.
+On many trains you can just hop on and show your pass, but on many long-distance & high-speed trains others you must pay a small fee to make a seat reservation.
+You also need to pay for sleeping berths on overnight trains.
+The cost of reservations and how to make them is shown on the Eurail & Interrail reservations page.

 -

-To understand how Eurail passes work, which trains they cover, and how reservations work, see how a Eurail pass works here.
+To understand how Eurail passes work, which trains they cover and how reservations work, see how a Eurail pass works.

 -